icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 ## Vilnius

 > There are plenty of "Caffeine" branded cafes around that have pretty good wifi and service.
 English speakers are hit and miss, be prepared for a lot of random pointing and confusion.
-If you're paying with a credit card, expect people freaking out about what to do with a receipt that requires signing (https://github.com/daviddias/awesome-hacking-locations/blob/master/no POS systems here support PINs).
+If you're paying with a credit card, expect people freaking out about what to do with a receipt that requires signing (no POS systems here support PINs).

 #### Knygynas DRAUGYSTĖ